Actual experience! Things you should do before issuing a press release

 My name is Ito and I am an infrastructure engineer

-In fact, this technology blog is part of our marketing activities.
+In fact, this technical blog is part of our marketing efforts.

-The renewal of the corporate website is also part of the activities of the Web Marketing Department.
+The corporate website redesign is also part of the Web Marketing Department's activities.

-In addition to these activities, we are also working on "issuing a press release to spread the company's name to the world!"
+Besides these activities, we're also working on an initiative to "issue press releases to spread the company name to the world!"

-that made me think, "Wow, I should have done that beforehand!!" so I would like to introduce them to you.
+that made us think, "Wow, we should have done that beforehand!"So, I'd like to share those with you.

 By the way, we have issued the following two press releases:

-"JK Startup Lab" service, a first in Japan!
+!
+Japan's first!
 A new service aimed at female high school entrepreneurs!
-"JK Startup Lab" is available free for one year starting May 25th - SankeiBiz
+'JK Startup Lab,' completely free for one year, begins service on May 25th - SankeiBiz

 Creating a landing page

-I came up with a plan, created a press release, sent it out to the relevant companies... it's fine, but then I
+I came up with a plan, created a press release, and sent it out to all the relevant companies... and that's all well and good,

 It was just released and that was it, and I couldn't see what would happen next

-If you create even a simple landing page that summarizes what you do, it
+Creating even a simple landing page that summarizes what you do

-will be helpful for people who see your press release and think about making an inquiry.
+is helpful for people who read your press release and are thinking about contacting you.

 Looking back now, it's like, "Of course."